SEO for Bloggers: 6 Ways to Search Engine Optimize Your Content

 This had a direct correlation with my sites early organic traffic as well:

-By implementing a few simple SEO tactics including link building, optimizing you title tags and headlines, improving the quality of your content, and outreach, you can grow your traffic in less time.
+By implementing a few simple SEO tactics including link building, optimizing your title tags and headlines, improving the quality of your content, and outreach, you can grow your traffic in less time.

-Here are some SEO tips for bloggers in 2019.
+Here are some top SEO tips for bloggers to try this year.

 1. Do Keyword Research and Focus on 1-2 Long-Tail Keywords that Match Your Reader’s Intent